Shicheng-Guo/BIS180L_web/_posts/2016-05-31-Metagenomics.md

 - Metagenomics
 ---

+# THIS LAB WILL NOT BE COVERED IN 2016.
+I LEAVE IT HERE FOR THOSE THAT ARE INTERESTED.

 # Assignment 9

 After setting up the QIIME Virtual Box, pull your repository for the assignment template.